Best Camera for Portrait Photography

 One thing to note about using medium-format cameras for portrait photography is that they have an incredibly shallow depth of field.
-This is amazing for most portrait photography, but can make focusing a bit challenging.
-It’s very different to using a standard 35mm sensor or really any other kind of camera.
+This is amazing for most portrait photography but can make focusing a bit challenging.
+It’s very different from using a standard 35mm sensor or really any other kind of camera.

 The autofocus of the Fujifilm GFX 50R is better than that of traditional digital back medium-format cameras, but it’s nothing spectacular compared to full-frame cameras.
 But one doesn’t really buy a medium-format camera to be “snappy.”

 On the practical side, the overall ergonomics of the GFX 50R are quite nice; the grip feels really good in the hand and the buttons are all in easy-to-use positions.
 In general, it’s much faster and more intuitive to use physical buttons and knobs than getting into the menus on an LCD, and the Fujifilm GFX 50R doesn’t disappoint.

 Speaking of LCDs, both the LCD screen and the electronic viewfinder on the 50R are high quality, and the hardware overall is seriously top-of-the-line.
 The battery performance, especially for a mirrorless camera, is also excellent.

 The Fujifilm GFX 50R comes with a G mount, which makes Fujinon’s excellent GF line of lenses available to it.
 (Remember, it’s important to have a high-quality lens to match the quality of the camera – especially if you’re looking for exceptional bokeh.)
 The 50R doesn’t come with image stabilization, so be sure to invest in lenses that have it.